-- *NEW*-Make a Change: When making an in-branch deposit, you have the option to donate the change of your deposit to the Butterfly Project supporting the Faith Foundation Children’s Home.
+- Make a Change: When making an in-branch deposit, you have the option to donate the change of your deposit to the Butterfly Project supporting the National Children’s Cancer Society.
 How does Make a Change work?
 For example, if you brought in a $20.50 deposit and ask the MSR to ‘Make a Change’ with your transaction, he or she will deposit $20 into your account and the 50 cents will be donated to the Butterfly Project fund.
 You’re able to ‘Make a Change’ with both cash and check deposits.
-You may also make a monetary donation to support the Faith Foundation Children’s Home; just simply let the MSR know you would like to donate to the Butterfly Project
+You may also make a monetary donation to support the National Children’s Cancer Society; just simply let the MSR know you would like to donate to the Butterfly Project

 The field of membership of this credit union shall be limited to those having the following common bonds:

 - Persons who live, work (or regularly conduct business in), worship or attend school in, and businesses and other legal entities located in the City of St. Louis, and St. Louis, St. Charles and Jefferson Counties in Missouri, and Madison, Monroe and St. Clair Counties in Illinois;

 - Members of record of this credit union as of Dec.
 7, 2007, the effective date of its conversion to a federally chartered credit union;

 - Members of record of HNJ Catholic Credit Union, charter #67752, as a result of its merger with this credit union effective Dec.
 1, 2009;

 - Members of record of St. Ferdinand Credit Union, charter #68012, as a result of its merger with this credit union effective Dec.
 1, 2009

 - Members of record of Holy Infant Credit Union, charter #64210, as a result of its merger with this credit union effective Aug.
 1, 2010